Continued from part 2, on the grounds for the universal gospel call

 In my experience, Owenists are willing to bite the bullet on this; but if you will permit me to mix my metaphors, I believe it is a much more bitter pill than they are willing to admit.
 They need to say that an external assurance in reference to the atonement—in the form of the knowledge that it can cover me—is unnecessary.
 All I need is the internal assurance given by the Spirit, in the form of the knowledge that it does cover me.

 While this seems reasonable at first blush, it is actually a pastorally dangerous position that leaves assurance essentially impotent against the attacks of the devil.
-Faith which is not grounded in an external and objective knowledge that Jesus made a satisfaction sufficient for me, that in practice represented me; but rather in an internal and subjective perception that he did so, is an anemic faith.
+Faith which is not grounded in an external and objective knowledge that Jesus made a satisfaction sufficient for me, that he in practice represented me; but rather in an internal and subjective perception that he did so, is an anemic faith.
 If the satisfaction was unlimited, my faith is rooted in the infallible promise of God in Scripture that it extends to me, because Jesus represented me (as he represented all people)—and I need merely receive that satisfaction.
 Even in my darkest moments, in the times when I most feel the weight of sin and I most doubt God’s favor toward me, I know that his cross-work extends to me if only I fall upon his mercy.
 That is all I need to do—and indeed all I can do.

 But under Owenism, this assurance is deeply undermined, even though I have the Spirit testifying to me.
 This is because it is precisely during the low points of our spiritual lives that our perception of the Spirit is most impaired, when our communion with God is most weakened, when our inward sense of Jesus’ presence within us is at its lowest ebb—when God, indeed, most distances himself from us (cf. 2 Chronicles 15:2; James 4:8).
 Yet it is also precisely during these low points that assurance is most needed.
 In other words, under Owenism, it is exactly when I most need the assurance of God’s favor being available that I will least have it—because my perception of God’s favor toward me is not rooted in a knowledge that the atonement extends to me: rather, my knowledge that the atonement extends to me is rooted in my perception of God’s favor toward me!

 Now, I am not saying that the private testimony of the Spirit is insufficient for faith.
 God forbid.
 I am saying that the private testimony of the Spirit points us to, is about, the public testimony of Scripture.
 It is there that we discover God’s favor toward us.
 If our assurance of that favor is not grounded in the external, public testimony of God, then we have a serious pastoral problem, because it will be precisely when we most need the assurance of things hoped for, and the conviction of things unseen, that we will have the most reason to doubt them.
 Our faith will only be as sure as our inward convictions, rather than as sure as the word of God itself.
-Indeed, I think this leads easily into a violation of sola fide and sola scriptura, because it can be difficult to distinguish our own fallible intuitions from the testimony of the Spirit himself—especially in times of crisis.
+This leads easily into a violation of sola fide and sola scriptura, because it can be difficult to distinguish our own fallible intuitions from the testimony of the Spirit himself—especially in times of crisis.
 If our faith is only as strong as our internal perceptions of God’s favor towards us, rather than the external certainty of that favor grounded in Jesus’ work, then our assurance of salvation is derived ultimately from our own spiritual lives.
 When we feel we’re doing well, we feel God’s favor towards us.
 But if we feel spiritually depressed or weak, if we are failing to overcome sin, if we think we are backsliding, then our assurance is undermined and damaged and potentially even removed entirely.
 And many Christians will attest that there are times in their lives when they do not feel God’s presence at all; to persevere, they have to ground their faith in the Bible.
 But under Owenism, there is nothing in the Bible on which to ground their faith.
 The less confident they feel about themselves, the less confident they feel that God really has availed salvation to them, and there is no “backup” in the word.
 Speaking for myself, I would begin to doubt that I ever was saved; that I ever was God’s; that I ever was atoned for.
 Maybe God loves me and Jesus died for me.
 But maybe not.
 Sometimes I feel that way.
 Sometimes I don’t.

 This is a pastoral danger that I don’t feel I can really overstate.